JTOne123/Global-Name-Sorter/README.md

 - [x] long and descriptive naming
 - [ ] self documenting... comments usually explain "why" or "why not the usual/expected way"
 - [x] model / view separation
-- [ ] validation and verbose error reporting
+- [x] validation and verbose error reporting - n/a
 - [x] honest about defects